Skip to main content

 TimeDiff([[$TIMEhh:mm:ss]], SubStr([[JI.$JOB STARTTIME]], Index([[JI.$JOB STARTTIME]], " ") + 1, 8), "signed_secs") > TimeDiff([[JI.$EST RUN TIME]], "00:00:00", "signed_secs") * 1.1

-$TIMEhh:mm:ss is a Global Property with the value hh:mm:ss.
+Where $TIMEhh:mm:ss is a Global Property with the value hh:mm:ss.

-When OpCon finds the job ran for more than 110% of the estimated run time, then the event trigger will fire and send whatever events you have defined.
-If the job ran for 110% of the estimated run time or less, event(s) will not be triggered.
+When OpCon finds that the job ran for more than 110% of the estimated run time, the event trigger fires and sends whatever events you have defined.
+If the job ran for 110% of the estimated run time or less, the events are not triggered.

-Set the Value of a Property Based on an Expression
+Set the value of a property based on an expression

-In some cases, you may want to set the value of a property based on an expression including the value of other properties and/or constants .
-For this use case, we have a job that must set the value of a property named "Target" based on the computation of subtracting the value of one property from another and dividing it by 8.
-We must use the ToInt function to convert the value of the properties to integers because all OpCon Properties are stored as strings.
-To set this up, configure a $PROPERTY:SET event on the job using the following syntax:
+You can set the value of a property based on an expression that includes other properties and constants.
+Consider a job that must set the value of a property named Target based on subtracting the value of one property from another and dividing by 8.
+Because all OpCon properties are stored as strings, use ToInt() to convert the property values to integers.
+Configure a $PROPERTY:SET event on the job using the following syntax:

 $PROPERTY:SET,Target,[[=(ToInt([[Source1]])-ToInt([[Source2]]))/8]]